gitftp/gitftp/readme.md

 Version: 0.1-beta

-## Features
+## Current features
-* Self hosted Git deployment
 * Use your own OAuth application to login
 * Github and Bitbucket support
 * Deploy to multiple servers
 * Deploy to latest or revert to a revision
-* Multiple users
 * FTP/FTPS/SFTP and local deployment support
 * SFTP login with private key.
+* Creates Web-hooks

+## Roadmap
+* Its harder to track if the deployment is in process or not.
+* Add users that can access and look at deployments.
 * Use templates to compile and deploy
 * pre and post deploy commands
-* Creates webhooks
-and more

-## Roadmap
-A lot of features are to be added
-* Users -
-Add users that can access and look at deployments.
+#### Credits
+Made using FuelPHP framework